htrc/HTRC-Tools-PairtreeHelper/README.md

 # Build
 `sbt dist`

-then find the built package in the `target/universal/` folder
+then find the built package in the `target/universal/` folder.

 # Run
 ```